weburg/generic-http-web-service-client-java/README.md

 `mvn compile exec:java`

-If using an IDE, you should only need to run the below class after compiling:
+If using an IDE, you should only need to run the below file which it should compile and run for you:

 `src/main/java/RunExampleGenericHttpWebServiceClient.java`